Dec 12, 2022 • 5 min read

 Keep coaches and members in the loop with effective communication behind the scenes.
-In the initial phase of a crisis, there’s a lot of uncertainty and anxiety going around.
-Meet quickly with the key communicators in your organization to decide what you will communicate and how.
+When a crisis arises, there’s a natural wave of uncertainty and anxiety that goes around.
+Before that happens, meet quickly with the key communicators and decide the best strategy for relaying information and how that will go.
 Having your key communicators and public information points preselected allows you to move quickly and stay ahead of the curve with your communications.

 Think about what external channels you’ll want to use to disseminate information to your members.
 You might have a multitude of ways you’d like to communicate, but establish a source of initial communication with your members.

-Give your members a single, public place they can look to for further updates.
-Consider dedicating a page on your website for updates to live or using Facebook, Instagram, and Twitter.
-Even a living Google Doc will be a good place for your members to stay up to date.
+Give your members a single, public place they can look to for updates.
+Consider dedicating a page on your website for updates to live or using social media.
+You could even turn to the TeamSnap app for reliable team-wide or specific messaging.
 If parents or players know exactly where to look for information during the unexpected, they can avoid reaching out to your organization for new information.

-Parents and players will want a timeline: when will these changes take place?
-When they can expect things to resume to normal?
+This probably sounds all too familiar.
+The moral of the story is people want a timeline.
 Directing parents to an FAQ sheet or your public information point can proactively alleviate some of these repeat questions, save them stress and save you time.

 With any big change, even if it’s not an emergent or crisis situation, your members will have questions.
 Ensure your coaches and other active members in your organization are on the same page with what information you are disseminating as an organization.
 Don’t hang your coaches out to dry by not providing them all the information they need to communicate effectively with concerned parents.
 You may also be coordinating business and operational details with your staff, they’ll need accurate information and planning from you too.
 Be sure you are sharing what action is requested of them and communicate any expectations on deadlines, especially time-sensitive next steps and actions.